Educating the New 3D CAD Engineer|

 It all starts with 3D Part Design

 In the past we started with a piece of paper and a pencil.
 We would draw engineering design layouts.
 This is where all of the design was worked out.
 This was done by a board engineer or a design draftsman.
-When the layout was done it was given to the Drafting Group or draftsman to create the drawings.

-The parts and assemblies would be developed further with form, fit and function making sure that it could be manufactured with the best and most cost effective processes.
+The parts and assemblies would be developed further with form, fit and function design making sure that it could be manufactured with the best and most cost effective processes.
 The drawing would go to the Checker (a senior draftsman) and be thoroughly checked.
 The checking was not only checking the drawing standard but the form, fit and function of the design, basically, making sure the part or assembly could be made and fit together.
 The drawing would be reviewed by the lead engineer then sent to the manufacturing, stress and material engineers for approval and then to the engineering supervisor for final sign off.

 Then the Engineering Documentation was Released